punpayut/Fall-Detection/README.md

 # Fall Detection System
-smiley:This project is currently in progress and will be completed soon.
+:smiley:This project is currently in progress and will be completed soon.
 Stay tuned!

 ## Overview